vscode-abl/vscode-abl/README.md

 * Check the OE command line being execute (also using Process Explorer for example)
 * Check the .builder directory in your project, it contains valuable log files
 * Make sure you have `source` directories in your configuration file ; `propath` entries are not monitored and thus nothing would be recompiled
+* Check the ABL Language Server output: open Output view (Ctrl + Shift + U) then ABL Language Server in the combo-box

 ## Greetings
 Initial plugin development done by [chriscamicas](https://github.com/chriscamicas).
 In turn, largely inspired by ZaphyrVonGenevese work (https://github.com/ZaphyrVonGenevese/vscode-abl).